Growing ferns… with their amazing variety of foliage forms and delicacy of pattern, have always been popular as house plants.

 It is propagated by spores or from young ferns produced along the axis or midrib on the frond uppersides.

-It can also be propagated by pinning down the fronds over a layer of moist peat moss and maintaining good circulation of air and humidity.
+It can also be propagated by pinning down the fronds over a layer of moist peat moss and maintaining the good circulation of air and humidity.

 Useful in both dish gardens and planters is the Tsushima holly fern (Polystichum Tsushima), native to Japan and China.